 To make your search easier, we’re going to focus here on open source products and free offerings from vendors that do support advanced data preparation and processing.
 We’ll start with a look at Tableau Public, a free vendor offering, which is more suited to business usage than open source products are.

 Tableau is one of the biggest names in data analytics and visualization.
-Its offerings have helped define the market for self-service BI, i.e., BI that doesn’t require heavy assistance from an IT department.
+In August 2019 it was acquired by CRM software juggernaut Salesforce in a multi-billion dollar deal.
+Tableau’s offerings have helped define the market for self-service BI, i.e., BI that doesn’t require heavy assistance from an IT department.

 Tableau is an enterprise solution used by Fortune 500 companies—a single license for the professional edition is $1,999, which is quite costly for small businesses.
 Fortunately, Tableau also offers a free version of its desktop client, known as Tableau Public.